What do possible peace talks between the US and the Taliban mean for Afghanistan’s future?

 The latest deaths brought to 82 the number of French soldiers killed in Afghanistan since French forces deployed there at the end of 2001.
 Last year was the deadliest so far, with 26 killed.

-Though NATO does not publicly release figures for international soldiers killed at the hands of the Afghan soldiers they train and fight alongside, a 2011 report – A Crisis of Trust and Cultural Incompatibility – shows three dozen attacks against coalition forces by Afghan soldiers since 2007.
+Though NATO does not publicly release figures for coalition soldiers killed at the hands of the Afghan soldiers they train and fight alongside, a 2011 report – A Crisis of Trust and Cultural Incompatibility – shows three dozen attacks against coalition forces by Afghan soldiers since 2007.

 “US soldiers don’t listen, they are too arrogant,” said one of the Afghan soldiers surveyed, in the report.